-The Siskin Drive shelter at the 470654002 (downtown) site was removed because of its poor condition and was replaced with a platform in June of 2018.
-When the equipment was removed from the shelter to install on the deck, the TEOM was taken out of service.
-The new Teledyne T640 continuous PM2.5 monitor reports to AirNow for the Air Quality Index in place of the TEOM.
-The minishelter to the right in the photograph houses the T640.
-Behind the minishelter is a cabinet that houses the data logger.
+The Siskin Drive shelter at the 470654002 (downtown) site was removed because of its poor condition and replaced with a platform in June of 2018.
+At that time the TEOM was taken out of service.
+The Teledyne T640 continuous PM2.5 monitor reports to AirNow for the Air Quality Index in place of the TEOM.
+The minishelter in the photograph houses the T640.
+A separate electrical-type cabinet houses the data logger for the T640 and serves as storage for the site.